Do you have your Tax ID Number ready?

 We don’t believe the CRS scheme will impact the way banks assess your mortgage application.

-What I can’t provide my TIN?
+What if I can’t provide my TIN?

 Not all countries have signed onto the CRS.